 Jane considered the care of a library a sacred trust.
 While she did not like all books equally—science fiction bored her and she would be content if she never read another memoir—she regarded all words on paper with the affection of a doting aunt.

 She started working at the Carding library when she was still in high school, left town to get her degree in library science, and then returned to take charge of the books at Carding Regional.
 Then, when Agatha retired, Jane took command of the public library’s card catalogue and sat behind the great wooden desk that had once belonged to Senator Danielson Wolfe.

 Before she took the job, Agatha and Jane held many long discussions on the importance of librarians, their responsibilities to their patrons and to literature.

 “Truth is all,” Agatha used to say.
 “Remember, the books we give space to on our shelves are there to illuminate life.
 It could be something as small as how to build a birdhouse or as large as what happens when we die.
 But it’s all truth, and we must honor that in our lives as well as our work.”

 Agatha could not have asked for a better pupil or follower than Jane Twitchell.
-When anyone in Carding talked about her—which was infrequent, given her quiet life—the word they used to describe her was “scrupulous.”
-So everyone in town would have been shocked to learn that Jane had a secret.
+When anyone in Carding talked about her—which was infrequent, given her quiet life—the word they used to describe Jane was “scrupulous.”
+So everyone in town would have been shocked to learn that she had a secret.